Searching for the best things to do in Bukittinggi, Sumatra?

 The Rafflesia flower, only found in Indonesia’s rainforests, is thought to be the largest flower in the world.

-Bukittinggi is a great base from which to track down the Rafflesia flower, as there is a forest named the Batang Palupuh Nature Reserve on the same road as the Balcone Hotel & Resort and the Ampera Padang Hijau restaurant.
+Bukittinggi is a great base from which to track down the Rafflesia flower, as there is a forest named the Batang Palupuh Nature Reserve on the same road as Ampera Padang Hijau restaurant.

 The Rafflesia flower only blooms for one week, usually between the months of December and March, so you’re not guaranteed a sighting of the flower in bloom (when it is at its stinkiest).

-The forest is free to enter yourselves, but to find the flower, your best bet is to take a local guide or take advantage of the farmer who can provide a guide for 50,000 IDR for one group.
+The forest is free to enter yourselves, but to find the flower, your best bet is to take a local guide provided by the farm (50,000 IDR for one group).

 To find the nature reserve, turn off the main road just past the Balcone Hotel & Resort, where there is a signpost for Obyek Wisata Bunga Rafflesia.
 The forest is next to the village.

-10. Try ethical luwak coffee and take a Minangkabau cooking class at Rafflesia Luwak Coffee
+10. Try ethical luwak coffee or take a Minangkabau cooking class at Rafflesia Luwak Coffee

-In the same village as the Batang Palupuh Nature Reserve, there is a coffee shop which serves luwak coffee harvested from the droppings of the wild civet cat.
+In the same village as the Batang Palupuh Nature Reserve, there is a coffee shop that serves kopi luwak (luwak coffee).

 Rafflesia Luwak Coffee is one of very few places in Indonesia where the coffee beans are harvested ethically.

-In Bali, for example, the shops keep the wild animals captive to harvest the coffee beans, which is a very lucrative tourist business.
+In Bali, many shops keep the wild animals captive to harvest the coffee beans for tourists.

 11. Visit Market Aur Kuning

-If you want to experience a traditional Indonesian market, Market Aur Kuning is the best place in Bukittinggi.
+If you want to experience a traditional Indonesian market, Market Aur Kuning is my favourite place in Bukittinggi.

 The market runs during the morning and into the early afternoon, and it is teeming with Sumatran and Minangkabau street food, snacks, nuts, seeds, fruits, vegetables, meat… almost everything you could imagine.

-12. Go for coffee in the Tabiang Takuruang (‘Cooped Cliff’)
+12. Go for coffee at Tabiang Takuruang (Cooped Cliff)

 Tabiang Takuruang is another underrated spot – Bukittinggi is full of them.

-There are a few small trails around the valley but the main attractions are the peaceful coffee shops, photo opportunities, and the views.
+There are a few small trails around the valley but the main attractions are the peaceful coffee shops and the views.

 Things to Do in Bukittinggi: The Best Tours in Bukittinggi